adrrriannn/-words-searcher/README.md

   - **CASE_SENSITIVE**.
 Which performs a case sensitive search and whose complexity is O(n).
   - **CASE_INSENSITIVE**.
 Which performs a case insensitive search whose complexity is O(n^2) in the worst case.
 This could be improved though by using a binary search, by initially sorting the indexed list of words.
 This would improve the complexity to O(log n).

 Note: In order to make performance better parallel streams have been used to index and search concurrently.
 This leverages Java 8 concurrent new features.
-Alternatively, threading may be implemented explicitly, which would be absolutely fine. fo
+Alternatively, threading may be implemented explicitly, which would be absolutely fine.
-Once the application is started, next step is make a call to the endpoint that process the hoover transition.
 An example of concurrent processing using threads, thread pools, latches and concurrent collections can be found in this repository: [text-analyser](https://github.com/adrrriannn/text-analyser)

 Example of usage: